-The intention of the SCWAP is to improve baseflow, to reduce flooding and erosion, to enhance riparian and aquatic habitat, to protect groundwater resources, and to improve water quality for contact recreation.
-Monitoring and evaluation will be conducted during the implementation phase of the plan to assess the effectiveness of the adopted management measures using the EPA water quality standards and the COA's Environmental Integrity Index (EII).
+The intention of the SCWAP was to improve baseflow, reduce flooding and erosion, enhance riparian and aquatic habitat, protect groundwater resources, and improve water quality for contact recreation.
+Monitoring and evaluation will be conducted during the implementation phase of the plan to assess the effectiveness of the adopted management measures using the Texas Surface Water Quality Standards (TCEQ 2018) and the COA's EII.

 The EII was developed by the WPD to monitor and assess the ecological integrity and degree of impairment of local creeks and streams.
 It is a multi-metric index that integrates information about the physical integrity, chemical, and biological conditions of a sampling location into a single score that reflects the overall ecological function of the creek.
 Water quality sampling occurs four times per year, and biological and habitat surveys occur once per year, for any given watershed in the city on a biennial basis.
-The EII assesses Shoal Creek at four discrete sampling points, which are then generalized to the study reaches, SH1, SH2, SH3, and SH4.
-Shoal Creek is currently rated having "Fair" water quality according to the most recent EII (for more information on the EII, see Section 2.3).
-The stakeholder adopted goal is to achieve at least "Good" water quality rating across the watershed according to the EII by 2030.
+The EII assesses Shoal Creek at four discrete sampling points which are then generalized to the study reaches, SH1, SH2, SH3, and SH4.
+Shoal Creek is currently rated as having "Fair" water quality according to the most recent EII (for more information on the EII, see Section 2.3).
+According to the EII, the stakeholder adopted goal was to achieve at least a "Good" water quality rating across the watershed by 2030.
 Progress towards this goal will be used to evaluate the effectiveness of the management measures deployed.